realA10001986/Time-Circuits-Display/README.md

 If time travels are persistent
 - any *destination time* entered (by typing ```mmddyyyyhhMM```/```mmddyyyy```/```hhMM```) is immediately saved and retrieved upon power-up/reboot.
 - *last time departed* is saved when changed during a time travel and retrieved upon power-up/reboot.
-- *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up/reboot.
+- *present time*, be it actual present time or "fake" after time traveling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up/reboot.

 If time travels are non-persistent
 - *destination time* is not saved,